aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/workbook/get-names-count-from-excel-workbooks/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/Workbook/GetWorkbookNames) defines a publicly accessible programming interface and lets you carry out REST interactions directly from a web browser.

-You can use the cURL command‑line tool to access Aspose.Cells web services.
-The example below demonstrates how to call the Aspose.Cells Cloud API with cURL.
+Use the cURL command‑line tool to access Aspose.Cells web services.
+The example below shows how to call the Aspose.Cells Cloud API with cURL.

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}